 4. You Have Harassed Your Tenant

-Your North Dakota tenant can also break their lease if your actions amount to harassment.
+Your North Dakota tenant can also break their lease or rental agreement if your actions amount to harassment .
 Landlord harassment can take many forms.
 The following are the most common ones:

-- Refusing to accept rent payments from your tenant
+- Refusing to accept the month's rent payments from your tenant

 - Intentionally disrupting the peace and quiet enjoyment of their premises